Stochastic smoothing accelerated gradient method for general constrained nonsmooth convex composite optimization: SSAG method

-Unlike the complexity result of the RSPG method given by Ghadimi et al. in \cite{ghadimi2016mini} and the complexity results of the SNSA method given by Wang et al. in \cite{wang2022stochastic}, our SSAG method does not require the exact calculation of the batch size $m$.
-For a predetermined accuracy $\epsilon>0$ and the batch size $m$, the iteration limit $N$ is calculated by \eqref{N}.
-That is, for any batch size $m$, the corresponding iteration limit $N$ can be obtained.
-Hence, the appropriate choice of $m$ need not be balanced with the iteration limit $N$ as in \cite{ghadimi2016mini,wang2022stochastic}.
+\begin{remark} Unlike the RS method given by Duchi et al. in \cite{duchi2012randomized} and the SNSA method introduced by Wang et al. in \cite{wang2022stochastic} that restricted to a certain smoothing technique, our SSAG method is capable of enrolling general smoothing techniques that can be dimension-independent as Nesterov's smoothing and inf-conv smoothing.
+The SSAG method allows the diminishing smoothing parameter and consequently has asymptotic convergence, while the SNSA method only allows constant smoothing parameter and can only guarantee an $\epsilon$-approximate solution.

-In addition, unlike the bounds in the ${\cal{SFO}}$ complexity results of the RS method (Corollaries 2.3-2.6 of \cite{duchi2012randomized}) that are dimension-dependent, the bound of our complexity result in Theorem \ref{prop3.2} can be dimension-independent if proper smoothing techniques are employed, which is beneficial for high-dimensional problems. \end{remark}
+Unlike the bounds in the ${\cal{SFO}}$ complexity results of the RS method (Corollaries 2.3-2.6 of \cite{duchi2012randomized}) that are dimension-dependent, the bounds of our complexity results (Theorem \ref{prop3.2}, Corollary \ref{corbatchk} can be dimension-independent if proper smoothing techniques are employed, which is beneficial for high-dimensional problems.

-1mm At the end of this section, we conclude with a theorem using a fixed setting of the smoothing parameter $\mu$.
-It is clear that by setting $\mu \propto 1 / N$, the complexities achieved by \cref{prop3.2} above and \cref{mucons} below are identical up to constant factors.
-2mm \begin{theorem} Suppose that $\mu_{k} \equiv \mu\propto \frac{1}{N}$ for all $k$.
-With the remaining conditions as in \cref{prop3.2}, we have for any $N\geq1$,

-where the expectation $\mathbb{E}$ is taken with respect to $\mathcal{F}_{N}$. \end{theorem} 1mm \begin{proof} If we fix $\mu_{k} \equiv \mu$ for all $k$, then the bound \eqref{delbound} holds with the second term $P_{k}=0$, i.e., the upper bound of \eqref{prop3.2eq} is changed into